aregsar/aregsarblog/blog/2019/git-pull-configuration-for-trunk-based-development/index.md

 [https://megakemp.com/2019/03/20/the-case-for-pull-rebase/](https://megakemp.com/2019/03/20/the-case-for-pull-rebase/)

-here is a quote from that article:

-> The standard git pull command doesn’t play well with the Trunk-based development workflow.
-Fortunately, there’s a somewhat obscure way to make things right.

 ## Configuring the git pull command using an alias

-The easiest way to setup a short command for the git pull command is to use and alias in your bash profile dotfile.
+The easiest way to setup a short command for the git pull command is to use an alias in your bash profile dotfile.

 Here is mine in my .profile file: